-- 7-year property.
+2) 7-year property.
 This class includes office furniture and equipment (desks, files, etc.).
-This class also includes any property that does not have a class life and that has not been designated by law as being in any other class. - 3) 15-year property.
-This class includes roads and shrubbery (if depreciable). - Residential rental property.
-This class 4) includes any real property that is a rental building or structure (including a mobile home) for which 80% or more of the gross rental income for the tax year is from dwelling units.
-A dwelling unit is a house or an apartment used to provide living accommodations in a building or structure.
+This class also includes any property that does not have a class life and that has not been designated by law as being in any other class.

+- 3) 15-year property.
+This class includes roads and shrubbery (if depreciable). - 4) Residential rental property.
+This class includes any real property that is a rental building or structure (including a mobile home) for which 80% or more of the gross rental income for the tax year is from dwelling units.
 It does not include a unit in a hotel, motel, inn, or other establishment where more than half of the units are used on a transient basis.
 If you live in any part of the building or structure, the gross rental income includes the fair rental value of the part you live in.
 Residential rental property is depreciated over 27.5 years.